mlflow/mlflow/docs/source/R-api.rst

 Log Metric
 ==========

-API to log a metric for a run.
-Metrics key-value pair that record a single float measure.
+Logs a metric for a run.
+Metrics key-value pair that records a single float measure.
 During a single execution of a run, a particular metric can be logged several times.
 Backend will keep track of historical values along with timestamps.